sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-11-25-kubecon-cloudnativeconNA-2020.md

 Zoom and the newly discovered [rambly](https://rambly.app/) (kudos to [Alison Dowdney](https://twitter.com/alisondowdney)) made up for the lack of one-to-one interaction.
 I connected with a lot of people and contributors through these channels.
 Everyone was very kind and gave me a lot of advice for further contributions and involvement in open source.

-The really enjoyed the workshop **Migration 101: From VMs to Kubernetes by Luke Kysow and Iryna Shustava** and further interacted with them via the live Q/A and slack channels.
+The enjoyed the workshop **Migration 101: From VMs to Kubernetes by Luke Kysow and Iryna Shustava** and further interacted with them via the live Q/A and slack channels.

 For the rest of the day, I attended a few **Graduated Project Lightning Talk** until I could resist my sleep.